hpwn/Advent-of-Code-2023/README.md

 This year, I'm solving puzzles using:

 - Python 🐍 - Because who doesn't love a language named after a British comedy troupe?
+- JavaScript and TypeScript for enhanced learning and pain 🏫
+- Possibly other languages 🤔
 - A hefty dose of holiday cheer and hot cocoa ☕🎄

 ## 📣 Shoutouts